-Anemia occurs when the number of healthy red blood cells (RBCs) in the body is too low.
-Red cells carry oxygen to all the body’s tissues, so a low red blood cell count indicates that the amount of oxygen in the blood is lower than it should be.
+Anemia happens when the number of healthy red blood cells in your body is too low.
+Red blood cells carry oxygen to all of the body’s tissues, so a low red blood cell count indicates that the amount of oxygen in your blood is lower than it should be.

-Dietary iron, B12, and folate are essential for RBCs to mature in the body.
-Normally, red cells are replaced at a daily rate of .8 to one percent and the average lifespan for red cells is 100 to 120 days.
-In general, any process that has a negative effect on this balance between RBC production and destruction can cause anemia.
+Dietary iron, vitamin B-12, and folate are essential for red blood cells to mature in the body.
+Normally, 0.8 to 1 percent of the body’s red blood cells are replaced every day, and the average lifespan for red cells is 100 to 120 days.
+Any process that has a negative effect on this balance between red blood cell production and destruction can cause anemia.

-Some factors that decrease red cell production are:
+Factors that decrease red blood cell production

 - fibrosis (scar tissue) within the bone marrow

 - hemolysis, a rupture of red blood cells that can occur with some medications or Rh incompatibility

 Daily requirements for vitamins and iron vary according to sex and age.

 Women need more iron and folate than men because of iron losses during their menstrual cycle and fetal development during pregnancy and breastfeeding.

 According to the National Institutes of Health, the recommended daily iron intake for adults ages 19 to 50 are as follows: